You Need A Room.

 The result is our new retreat center located at Folding Mountain Jasper Alberta.

 I explain some of what I've done on the page here.

 If you are thinking thats great for you but how can this benefit me?

-Well now that is possible for you as well thanks to the greatest health benefit for yoga practitioners from the Corona Virus response.
+Well now that is possible for you as well thanks to the greatest health benefit of the Corona Virus response.

 Yes you read correctly.

-If you practice or want to practice yoga then our Government's corona virus response has had the unintended side effect of health benefits for millions of people.
-To receive part 2 sign up below.
+Our Government's corona virus response has had the unintended side effect of health benefits for millions of people.